How can I make a roof that has different overhangs on different sides?

 This tutorial starts with a 20' by 20' structure.

-In Home Designer Pro and all Home Designer 2015 products it is possible to specify the overhang on a wall-by-wall basis by modifying the Overhang setting on the Roof panel of the Wall Specification dialog.
-Skip to the 2015 section
+It is also possible to specify the overhang on a wall-by-wall basis by modifying the Overhang setting on the Roof panel of the Wall Specification dialog.

 To create a roof